veroragaw/CreativeProgrammingAndElectronics/July29/README.md

 When attepting to connect the sensors in arduino to processing, I initially didn't get any values in the Serial Monitor.
 However, I closed all my tabs and rewired the arduino to the breadboard and when I reopened processing and arduino and ran them, I had no issues.

-Here is a schematic demonstrating how the instrument works.
+Here is a schematic demonstrating how the circuit works.

 ![](Schematic3.jpg)

-Here is a photograph of the instrument.
+Here is a photograph of the circuit.

 ![](Circuit3.jpg)